lkmoua012/javlogexe/README.md

 # javlogexe
 A simple application that takes in a few parameters and stores it in a JSON array.
 For cataloging video titles with IDs.
+Simply build the executable and run the exe.